nasa/cumulus/docs/upgrade-notes/update-table-indexes-CUMULUS-3792.md

     ```

     Once installed, a tmux session is started with two windows.
 The Cumulus database is connected to in each window
     using the PostgreSQL client.
-The primary window is used for running the ALTER commands, while the secondary window
+The primary window is used for running the `CREATE INDEX` commands, while the secondary
-    is used to monitor the database and alter statement.
-When the operator hits end of shift or is done monitoring for
+    window is used to monitor the database and `CREATE INDEX` statement.
+The tmux session can be detached from and
-    the day, the tmux session can be detached from and reattached to at a later time.
+    reattached to at a later time.

 3. Run SQL Commands